I went to my first carer support group in July 2017. What happens at a meeting and are they helpful? Kicking myself for not going earlier.

 Fab photo ladies and see you at the next group.

 If you’re a carer in Buckinghamshire here’s where you find out about Bucks Carers Support Groups near you.
 Their site has good advice on welfare benefits and power of attorney too.
 You can also expect: crisis support, independent advocacy if you’re getting nowhere with social services, support with carers needs assessment, referrals and signposting to appropriate organisations, health and wellbeing support and activities, creative groups, appropriate emotional support.

 Other carers groups are available ;-).

 *Incidentally this annual summer treat for local carers is kindly funded from charitable donations from the Haddenham Beer Festival which was very good of them – thank you HBF team.
 I notice they have a summer and a winter festival, so if you like your beer, check them out.
 Personally I like the sound of the ‘Gin Fusion Bar’.

-Update at 8/1/2020.
-In 2020 Carers Bucks is changing their carer support group activity.
+Update 1/5/2021.
+In 2020 Carers Bucks changed their carer support group activity.
 The new groups aim to help carers develop new skills that help with caring (and beyond).
 Topics will include: maintaining health and healthy relationships, every day first aid, managing challenging behaviour, wills, power of attorney and future planning, managing stress, depression and anxiety, employment and volunteering and last but not least how technology can support us.
-There should still be plenty of time to share our experiences between ourselves too, which I know we all find helpful.
+There’s still be plenty of time to share experiences between ourselves too, which I know we all find helpful.
 Due to the pandemic, these moved online but may move back to face to face when safe to do so.